goauthentik/authentik/website/docs/installation/docker-compose.md

 docker-compose up -d
 ```

-The `docker-compose.yml` file statically references the latest version available at the time of downloading the compose file, which can be overridden with the `AUTHENTIK_TAG` environment variable.
+The `docker-compose.yml` file statically references the latest version available at the time of downloading the compose file.
+Each time you upgrade to a newer version of authentik, you download a new `docker-compose.yml` file, which points to the latest available version.
+For more information, refer to the **Upgrading** section in the [Release Notes](../releases).

-authentik is then reachable (by default) on port 9000 (HTTP) and port 9443 (HTTPS).
+By default, authentik is reachable (by default) on port 9000 (HTTP) and port 9443 (HTTPS).

 To start the initial setup, navigate to `https://<your server's IP or hostname>:9000/if/flow/initial-setup/`.

-There you will be prompted to set a password for the akadmin user (the default user).
+There you are prompted to set a password for the akadmin user (the default user).

 ## Explanation